 “One trillion trees re-grown, saved from loss, and better protected around the world by 2050, thanks to determined and collective action by all sectors of society.” – The Trillion Trees Vision

-Trillion Trees is a collaboration between three conservation organisations, BirdLife International, WCS and WWF UK, founded in 2017 on a vision of a world where tree cover is expanding not shrinking.
+Trillion Trees is a joint venture between three of the world's largest conservation organisations, BirdLife International, WCS and WWF, founded in 2017 on a vision of a world where tree cover is expanding not shrinking.
 We focus on three approaches: ending deforestation, improving protection, and advancing restoration.
 All three mechanisms are needed as restoration cannot solve the climate crisis alone.
 By working together, we combine large networks and decades of experience towards a common goal.
 Our ventures are protecting and restoring forests for the benefit of people, wildlife and a stable climate.
 We have on the ground experience in delivering major restoration and conservation projects, working with governments and communities at scale.
 Our mission is to connect funders with forest conservation ventures, and inspire the world to protect and restore one trillion trees by 2050.

 How is it different to 1t.org?

 1t.org is a separate initiative founded under the auspices of the World Economic Forum (WEF) bringing together governments, businesses, civil society and ecopreneurs with NGOs committed to restoring and conserving a trillion trees by 2030.
 The initiative will bring together influential people in business and government, use a website to connect different groups and channel funding to innovative projects.

 Trillion Trees and 1t.org will work together on our shared aspiration of protecting and restoring one trillion trees.